About Dr. jaclyn Hillis-mascia

 You don’t have to carry this all on your own.

-I’m a Columbus-based, licensed psychologist who specializes in supporting adults navigating complex mental health concerns.
-As a clinical psychologist, I am an expert in helping people think about their own life in new ways and move toward meaningful change.
+As a clinical psychologist, I am an expert in helping people think about their own life in different ways and move toward meaningful change.

 A woman with long, wavy blonde hair, smiling and sitting on a light-colored chair against a plain gray background.
 She is wearing a cream and gold striped blouse, beige pants, and accessorized with a watch, a bracelet, rings, and a chain belt.